Marie Gluesenkamp Perez: Technology

 In May 2023, Gluesenkamp Perez helped introduce the REPAIR Act and the SMART Act, two bipartisan right-to-repair bills that seek to require auto manufacturers to share parts, tools, and data needed for repairs at lower costs.

-Student debt
+In January 2026, Gluesenkamp Perez was one of four Democrats who voted to block funding for federally driven "kill switch" vehicle technology, which could monitor drivers and intervene in vehicle operation.

-Gluesenkamp Perez voted against a student debt relief plan proposed by the White House in 2023.
-She was one of only two House Democrats to do so, along with Jared Golden of Maine.
-At the time, she said that "expansions of student debt forgiveness need to be matched dollar-for-dollar with investments in career [and] technical education.
-I can't support the first without the other.
-The severe shortage of trades workers needs to be seen [and] treated as a national priority."
+Other